Are you feeling down because of job loss, health problems, or a broken heart?

 4) Don’t compare yourself to your Facebook friends.

 The Facebook posts and photos that your friends are sharing may make you feel insecure or worse about yourself.
-If you tend to feel down easily while scrolling your feed, do a Facebook detox and give yourself some time away from social media.

 5) Don’t dwell on what’s not going right in your life…

 Why not have some friends over to create inspiring vision boards?
 Select images that ignite that ‘wow’ feeling.

 When you’re pasting images and words onto bristol board, make sure you’re relaxed, clear, and smiling.
 Create your vision from a place of excitement.

 Ask yourself what you need to feel better.

 Do you need to spend time with a friend and talk it out?